Latin America: Etymology and definitions

-Historian Mauricio Tenorio-Trillo explores at length the "allure and power" of the idea of Latin America.
-He remarks at the outset, "The idea of 'Latin America' ought to have vanished with the obsolescence of racial theory...
-But it is not easy to declare something dead when it can hardly be said to have existed," going on to say, "The term is here to stay, and it is important."
 Following in the tradition of Chilean writer Francisco Bilbao, who excluded Brazil, Argentina and Paraguay from his early conceptualization of Latin America, Chilean historian Jaime Eyzaguirre has criticized the term Latin America for "disguising" and "diluting" the Spanish character of a region (i.e. Hispanic America) with the inclusion of nations that, according to him, do not share the same pattern of conquest and colonization.
+Historian Mauricio Tenorio-Trillo remarked, "the idea of 'Latin America' ought to have vanished with the obsolescence of racial theory."